AlecThomasQuinn/lambda-calculator/README.md

 ## Directions

 Using the design file, build out your User Interface.
 Before you start, look through the app structure to see what components you have to work with, then you'll start by following the steps below.

+## * * * ATQ NOTES * * *

+Go to NumberButton.js and Numbers.js first to see the work that Brandon directed me on when we had our one on one, and the high-level understanding I had at the time

+THEN go to OperatorButtons.js and Operators.js to see and read my line-by-line, nuts-and-bolts commentary on what I did to construct those components

+Then go to SpecialButton.js and Specials.js to see a wholly completed set of components without Lambda scaffolding or my notes

 **STEP 1**